-- 4.6.1 UNAMA noted in 2017 'All parallel justice structure punishments by nonstate armed groups are illegal under the laws of Afghanistan, constitute criminal acts, and may amount to war crimes.'36 - 4.6.2 The CAB report noted 'The Taliban and other AGEs have their own judiciary in areas under their control.
+- UNAMA noted in 2017 'All parallel justice structure punishments by non-4.6.1 state armed groups are illegal under the laws of Afghanistan, constitute criminal acts, and may amount to war crimes.'36 - The CAB report noted 'The Taliban and other AGEs have their own judiciary 4.6.2 in areas under their control.
 Citizens who live outside areas under Taliban control sometimes submit cases to Taliban judges.
-However, Taliban commanders often impose arbitrary punishments without reference to this legal system.'
-In 2017 UNAMA defined parallel justice punishments as 'the deliberate killing and/or injuring of a person as punishment by Anti-Government Elements that results from the trial, conviction, and execution or punishment of a person suspected of a crime, as defined by Taliban or other Anti-Government Elements.' - 4.6.3 According to UNAMA, 'Examples of parallel justice structure punishments carried out against civilians included: public executions by stoning and shooting; beatings; lashings; and amputations.
-Anti-Government Elements imposed the punishments against individuals accused of committing crimes such as robbery, abduction, adultery, rape, and murder.' - 4.6.4 The parallel justice system and punishments continued to be used against women for so-called 'moral crimes' in 2017.
-UNAMA documented 4 incidents in 2018, 4 in 2017 and 10 in 2016, all resulting in women
+However, Taliban commanders often impose arbitrary punishments without reference to this legal system.'37 In 2017 UNAMA defined parallel justice punishments as 'the deliberate killing and/or injuring of a person as punishment by Anti-Government Elements that results from the trial, conviction, and execution or punishment of a person suspected of a crime, as defined by Taliban or other Anti-Government Elements.'38 - According to UNAMA, 'Examples of parallel justice structure punishments 4.6.3 carried out against civilians included: public executions by stoning and shooting; beatings; lashings; and amputations.
+Anti-Government Elements imposed the punishments against individuals accused of committing crimes such as robbery, abduction, adultery, rape, and murder.'39 - The parallel justice system and punishments continued to be used against 4.6.4 women for so-called 'moral crimes' in 201740.
+UNAMA documented 4 incidents in 201841, 4 in 2017 and 10 in 201642, all resulting in women

-&lt;sup>33 AP, 'Afghans seeking asylum buy fake Taliban threat letters', 22 November 2015, url.
+33 AP, 'Afghans seeking asylum buy fake Taliban threat letters', 22 November 2015, url.

-&lt;sup>34 VoA, 'Taliban Denies Threatening Afghan Asylum Seekers', 21 December 2015, url.
+34 VoA, 'Taliban Denies Threatening Afghan Asylum Seekers', 21 December 2015, url.

-&lt;sup>35 VoA, 'Taliban Denies Threatening Afghan Asylum Seekers', 21 December 2015, url.
+35 VoA, 'Taliban Denies Threatening Afghan Asylum Seekers', 21 December 2015, url.